kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### What to Include When Asking for Help

-**Glow's gentle guidance**: *"The more context you provide, the better we can help you.
-Don't worry about asking the 'right' question - just ask what you need to know."*
+**Trish's gentle guidance**: *"The more context you provide, the better we can help you!
+Don't worry about asking the 'right' question - just ask what you need to know.
+We're here to support you!"*

 - **What you're trying to accomplish**
 - **What you've already tried**